suman122003/Tutorials/README.md

 # Tutorials
-Visit these folders and explore the codes.
+Tutorials from various books and YouTube videos are given here.
+Visit the folders and explore the codes.
 Only the folders' names and the files' names inside are given on this page.
 To see more detailed documentation with one page dedicated to each folder, visit all the pages of the **Wiki section** - https://github.com/suman122003/Tutorials/wiki.

-## Books
-### Data Analysis - Wes McKinney
+## Book - Data Analysis - Wes McKinney
 * *Chapter 4 - NumPy Basics.*

-## Tutorials - YouTube and others
-### CodeWithHarry
+## CodeWithHarry
 * **100 days Python course.**
 * **Data Analysis.**
   - *NumPy Tutorials.*